eye-division/jennyblyth/_gallery/alladale-iv.md

 ---
-title: Netta CAREY
+title: Netta Carey
 description_markdown: >-
-  *[...](/)"I was lucky enough to receive a formal training in art and design and the lessons I learnt then are a fundamental part of my work to this day.
+  *[…](/)"I was lucky enough to receive a formal training in art and design and the lessons I learnt then are a fundamental part of my work to this day.
 A working study of composition, drawing from life - often for months at a time, day in and day out - and an understanding of colour both in terms of design and energetic connection - are an essential part of who I am.
 I paint now from